Changes to Social Security

 So what’s the takeaway?

 We should all be prepared for potential reductions to Social Security benefits, especially if retirement is still years away.
 It’s important that you diversify your retirement plan in order to optimize your income in retirement and protect yourself from unforeseen changes to Social Security and like programs.
-To do so, we recommend not only creating a holistic retirement plan, which may include a Personal Pension or income annuity to guarantee retirement income that will meet your spending in retirement.
+To do so, we recommend not only creating a holistic retirement plan, which may include an income annuity to guarantee retirement income that will meet your spending in retirement.
 That way, you’ll be prepared for the unexpected and otherwise be able to pleasantly surprise yourself with an extra couple of vacations per year.